 They aren’t as powerful, can take longer to milk, and running out of power midway through milking can be a frustrating experience.

-Gas powered goat milking machines are the most powerful and expensive units on the market.
-They are also the most expensive to maintain due to their complexity, and continual need to purchase gas as their power source.
+Gas-powered goat milking machines are the most powerful and expensive units on the market.
+They are also the most expensive to maintain due to their complexity, and the continual need to purchase gas as their power source.

 The most important aspect to consider when it comes to the pump is its capacity.
 Manufacturers state this in CFM (cubic ft./min).
 The right capacity for your needs depends on several factors, including the size and length of pulsating lines, number of units, type of pulsator, type of system (bucket or pipeline), and the requirements of other vacuum-operated equipment you may have.